How to add, remove, input fields with javascript

 Before we start writing our functions in the script.js file, let's see them first.

-• We are going to have an addField() function, which function will create the new input field.
+- addField() ...
+The function will create a new input field.

 Now we are ready to start writing our functions, and we are going to begin with the addField() function.